Morlabs/DAO/Remuneration.md

 ## Implementation

 Trinity DAO and the councils of each Sub-DAO oversee the implementation of this compensation model.
 Regular evaluations ensure the model remains competitive, equitable, and in tune with Trinity DAO's evolving goals.

+### FAQs

+### Compensation FAQs in Trinity DAO

+#### How is compensation determined within Trinity DAO?
+Compensation is set by Trinity DAO for council members and by Sub-DAO councils for their contributors, based on strategic importance, operational needs, performance, and contributions.

+#### What form does compensation take?
+All compensation is in Trinity DAO tokens, aligning council members and contributors with the DAO's success.

+#### How is compensation delivered?
+Through Superfluid streams for continuous, real-time payment, ensuring efficiency and flexibility.

+#### Is there a waiting period before compensation begins?
+No cliff period exists; streams start with appointments or contributions for immediate compensation.

+#### Can compensation be negotiated?
+Council member compensation is fixed, but Sub-DAO councils may adjust contributor compensation, allowing potential negotiation.

+#### How does Trinity DAO ensure fair compensation?
+A design aiming for equity and transparency, with regular evaluations to maintain fairness.

+#### What if a council member or contributor's role changes?
+Compensation may be reassessed to reflect new responsibilities and contributions.

+#### Viewing compensation details?
+The Superfluid dashboard or Trinity DAO tools offer transparency on compensation amounts.

+#### Resolving compensation disputes?
+Handled within a Sub-DAO or escalated to the Network Council or Trinity DAO community for complex issues.

+#### Can compensation amounts change?
+Yes, based on reviews, operational needs, strategic goals, or individual performance and contributions.

+#### Can a Sub-DAO adjust compensation streams without cancelling them?
+Yes, a Sub-DAO can dynamically adjust existing Superfluid streams to reflect changes in token allocation, avoiding the need to cancel and recreate streams.
+This ensures seamless compensation adjustments for contributors.

+#### What happens if a Sub-DAO has their proportional allocation amended?
+Should a Sub-DAO's allocation change, it can proportionally reduce or increase the Superfluid streams to match the new allocation.
+Contributors' compensation adjusts in real-time, maintaining the agreed percentage of the Sub-DAO's total allocation.